Planting Trees Not the Solution to Climate Change?

 This interesting video discusses why tree planting may not be the ‘panacea’ for climate change, particularly when planting only one tree species.

-It says that monoculture tree plantations like conifer pines can do more harm than good.
-The best way is natural forestation to maximize carbon sequestration, and much more, The Economist (2019) video said.
+The Economist (2019) video says that monoculture tree plantations like conifer pines can do more harm than good.
+Natural forestation is the best way to maximize carbon sequestration and much more.

 The motive behind planting thousands upon thousands of these monoculture trees that spread across entire landscapes and mountains is not so green but more on making money, The Economist (2019) added.